Mahjong Etiquette and Superstitions Every Player Should Know

 This straightforward approach is popular in Western mahjong games:

-• Determine east: The player with the highest total roll becomes the first dealer, also known as the East seat
+• Determine East: The player with the highest total roll becomes the first dealer, also known as the East seat

 • Assign other seats: The other players take their seats in a counter-clockwise order from East: the player to East’s right is South, the player opposite East is West, and the player to East’s left is North